CornerHouse has a great team of volunteers, casual workers and permanent members of staff. Permanent team members are listed below.

 Outside work, you may have seen her treading the boards within local amateur dramatic societies.
 She also love country walks, gardening and house development projects.

 Tasha is the Walking for Health Co-ordinator and holds numerous weekly walks across Woking and Runnymede.
 She is also a Depression Support Worker and runs a Wellbeing group in Egham and the Young Person’s support group at CornerHouse.

 Jane is a Depression Support Worker running Wellbeing Groups and the Postnatal Depression Support Group.
 She has always been interested in Mental Health and wanted to work in a field where she could make a difference to a person’s wellbeing.

 Jane has three children and has devoted her time to bringing them up whilst working in childcare.
 Once they were older she retrained as a counsellor, specialising in Cognitive Behavioural Therapy.
 Whilst training, she applied to be a volunteer within the CornerHouse ‘Next Steps’ service facilitating the Depression Support groups.
 During this time, a vacancy became available which she applied for and was thrilled to be offered the job.

 Genene has a background in psychology and has gained experience working in both community mental health services and inpatient settings.
 Having previously worked as a support worker in the Woking Safe Haven, Genene developed a strong respect for and interest in the wide range of services provided here at CornerHouse.
-Most recently, she has taken on the role of Administration Assistant and is very happy to once again join the CornerHouse team.
+Most recently, she has taken on the role of Fundraising & Marketing Manager and is very happy to once again join the CornerHouse team.